 If you’re in a dispute with your landlord, then your deposit will be protected in the TDP scheme until the issue is sorted out.

 Your landlord doesn’t have to protect a holding deposit (money you pay to ‘hold’ a property before an agreement is signed).
 Once you become a tenant, the holding deposit becomes a deposit, which they must protect.

 Deposits made by a third party

-Your landlord must use a TDP scheme even if your deposit is paid by someone else, eg a rent deposit scheme or your parents.
+Your landlord must use a TDP scheme even if your deposit is paid by someone else, such as a rent deposit scheme or your parents.